Welcome

 The Landlord and Tenant (Covenants) Act 1995 changed the rules:

-• The assignor is automatically released from future liability for tenant covenants on lawful assignment.
+• The assignor is automatically released from future liability for tenant covenants on lawful assignment of a new lease (granted on or after 1 January 1996).

-• The assignee becomes liable for tenant covenants while holding the lease.
+• The assignee becomes liable for tenant covenants while holding the lease; liability ceases on lawful assignment onward.

-• The landlord may require the assignor to enter into an Authorised Guarantee Agreement (AGA) as a condition of consent to assignment.
+• The landlord may require the assignor to enter into an Authorised Guarantee Agreement (AGA) as a condition of consent, but the AGA may only guarantee the immediate assignee; attempts to extend liability beyond this are void.

 Key Term: Authorised Guarantee Agreement (AGA)